Knives Out (film series): Glass Onion (2022)

 Before the release of Knives Out, Johnson said he would like to create sequels with Benoit Blanc investigating further mysteries, and that he already had an idea for a sequel.
 In January 2020, Johnson confirmed that he was writing a sequel, intended to focus on Blanc investigating a new mystery.
 Craig was expected to reprise his role, and acknowledged interest in the project.
 By February 2020, Lionsgate announced that a sequel had been officially green-lit for production.

-In March 2021, Netflix bought the rights to two Knives Out sequels for $450 million and that filming would begin in June 2021, in Greece.
+In March 2021, Netflix bought the rights to two Knives Out sequels for $450 million and it was announced that filming would begin in June 2021, in Greece.
 Despite Lionsgate's prior announcement that they had approved a sequel, reports indicate that Johnson and Bergman retained the sequel rights, which they shopped to other distributors without the involvement of Lionsgate or MRC.
 In April 2021, Curtis confirmed that the Thrombey family from the first film would not be returning for the sequel, while elaborating on what each family member has been up to since the end of the first installment.
 The cast was rounded out in May and June 2021, with Dave Bautista, Edward Norton, Janelle Monáe, Kathryn Hahn, Leslie Odom Jr., Kate Hudson, Madelyn Cline and Jessica Henwick added in undisclosed roles.

 Principal photography officially commenced on June 28, 2021 in Greece and concluded that September.
 In June 2022, the official title was revealed to be Glass Onion: A Knives Out Mystery.
 The film was released on December 23, 2022, with Netflix considering a 45-day theatrical exclusive debut prior to its streaming release.